Spicy Butter and Herb Baked Oysters

 - While shucking try to keep as much of the liquid (oyster liquor) in the shell as possible.
 It’s delicious.

-How to Bake these Butter and Herb Oysters:
+How to Make this Butter and Herb Baked Oyster Recipe

 - Prepare your sheet pan: Either layer rock salt onto it or substitute with dry, uncooked rice.
 You could also use a cooling rack that fits over a baking sheet.